irrdnet/irrd/docs/admins/configuration.rst

 Loading and reloading
 ---------------------

 The configuration is loaded when IRRd starts.
-The path to the config file is read from the ``IRRD_CONFIG_PATH`` environment variable.
+By default, IRRd looks for the config file in ``/etc/irrd.yaml``.
+A different path can be provided with the ``--config`` parameter.

 If the configuration is invalid, the daemon will refuse to start.
 While running, the configuration can be reloaded by sending a `SIGHUP` signal.
 Most settings will take effect immediately, but some require a full restart.
 If a `SIGHUP` is sent and the new configuration is invalid, errors will be written to the logfile, but IRRd will keep running with the last valid configuration.